 See Related: Best Things to do in Pioneertown

-Greater Palm Springs has great shopping centers, like El Paseo, the “Rodeo Drive of the Desert,” where the best designers are lined up next to one another.
+Greater Palm Springs has great shopping centers, like El Paseo located in Palm Desert, the “Rodeo Drive of the Desert,” where the best designers are lined up next to one another.
 It’s ideal for window shopping when taking in the views of the desert mountains.

 Complete your vacation by visiting Trina Turk and purchase a traditional Palm Springs souvenir for your wardrobe or house.

 See Related: 15 Unknown Destination in the United States

 Coachella Valley Preserve

 The Coachella Valley Preserve is a system of twenty-seven preserves along the eastern slopes of the San Jacinto Mountains, in Riverside County, Southern California.
 The Coachella Valley Preserve has been designated a “Biosphere Reserve” by UNESCO.
 The area encompasses 300,000 acres of land that includes vernal pools (seasonal wetlands), hot springs, and desert grasslands.